Last updated on 10/7/2023

 • The name or job title of the person handling the complaint

 • The credit union’s internal complaint handling procedure

 If still unresolved within 8 weeks of receiving the complaint, the credit union will send the complainant:

 • A final response, or

 • A response that explains the delay and advises the complainant when the final response can be expected.
 The complainant will be asked whether s/he is willing to extend the time for the investigation to be completed.
 The complainant will be advised that if dissatisfied with the delay s/he can refer the complaint to the Financial Ombudsman Service.
-A copy of the Financial Ombudsman Service explanatory leaflet will be included in the response
+Details of the Financial Ombudsman Service consumer leaflet will be included in the response.

 It is the credit unions intention to provide a complainant with a satisfactory response within 8 weeks of receipt of the complaint.

 • a summary of the complaint

 • a summary of the investigation into the complaint